AI Compute · Scaling Now

 39.2 Wh

-Per prompt.
-Nearly 2,500× more than a lightweight text classifier (0.016 Wh).
+Per prompt. ~2,500× more than lightweight classification (0.016 Wh).
 Frontier reasoning is energy-intensive by design.

 EFFICIENCY GAP